Frequently Asked Questions

 How does it work?

 RDDC uses The Genesis Process, a relapse prevention program that has been used for over 20 years.
-This process around faith in Jesus Christ and His teaching found in the Bible.
-Men are not required to share our Christian beliefs to be admitted to the program, but you must be willing to be open to teaching informed by Christian spirituality and explore the beliefs that led to your addictive behaviours.
+Men are not required to share our Christian beliefs to be admitted to the program, but they must be willing to be open to teaching informed by Christian spirituality and explore the beliefs that led to their addictive behaviours.

 Who is this program for?